nate-sepich/b.t.b/README.md

 5. **Access the API Service**:

-   - By default, the API Service will be available at [http://localhost:9001](http://localhost:9001/docs).
+   - By default, the upload API Service will be available at [http://localhost:9001](http://localhost:9001/docs).
+   - The storage service can be accessed via: http://localhost:9004/docs, summaries on a per user basis can be generated.
+   - The application does not currently have User management.
+The default user is "X" for all requests.
    - You can use FastAPI's Swagger UI to test the endpoints directly.
 The Swagger UI is available at [http://localhost:9001/docs](http://localhost:9001/docs).
 For more information, refer to the [FastAPI documentation](https://fastapi.tiangolo.com/).

 ## System Flow